andyatkinson/development_guides/postgresapp.md

 For your server, you can select Start and Stop as actions.

-PostgreSQL may not be running by default when Mac OS starts.
+PostgreSQL may not be running by default when macOS starts.
 Click "Start" to start the server.

 Refer to <https://postgresapp.com/documentation/> for PostgresApp Documentation.